Complete Guide to Natural Sweeteners

 1. Stevia

-When I first started writing recipes years ago I used products that contained maltodexterin and probably had a dessert every day that contained it.
+When I first started writing recipes years ago I used products that contained maltodextrin and probably had a dessert every day that contained it.
 When I realized how bad it was I lost 7 pounds in a week!

 Look for products with just stevia as the ingredient or with stevia combine with another natural sweetener listed below (erythritol, etc.).